kcp-dev/kcp/docs/content/concepts/terminology.md

 ## Virtual Workspaces

 A Virtual Workspace API server is a Kubernetes-like API server under a custom URL that's serving Virtual Workspaces or more precisely Virtual Logical Clusters.
-The API surface looks very similar to the kcp server itself sharing the same HTTP path structure, with each (Virtual) Logical Cluster having its own HTTP endpoints under `clusters/<logical cluster>`.
+The API surface looks very similar to the kcp server itself, sharing the same HTTP path structure, with each (virtual) logical cluster having its own HTTP endpoint under `/clusters/<logical cluster>`.

-That API server provides Virtual Workspaces as a set of HTTP/CRUD endpoints that follow the same semantics as the real Workspaces, but that can serve any data (as decided by the virtual workspace developer) in a similar way as the real Workspaces serve resources and objects.
-The term Virtual Logical Cluster has the same meaning, but it's used in a context when the data that's served is the data that's coming from the real logical cluster.

-Most often, the Virtual Workspaces are used to collect and show objects from multiple real Workspaces in a single Virtual Workspace.
-The Virtual Workspaces mechanism also allows transforming that data, e.g. to hide the sensitive information or to add additional information.
-This allows viewing resources across different logical clusters in a "single pane of glass" fashion, which enables two important use cases:

-- the user may have access to different workspaces: a workspace that belongs to the user personally, and one that belongs to a business organization.
-The user might want to list and manage their API objects from all workspaces in a single call (e.g. single `kubectl get` invocation),
+As with kcp itself, each of these endpoints looks like a Kubernetes cluster on its own, i.e. with `/api/v1` and API groups under `/apis/<group>/<version>`.

+The Virtual Logical Clusters are called virtual because they don’t actually have their own storage, i.e. they are not a source of truth, instead they are just proxied representations of the real logical clusters from kcp.
+In the process of proxying, the Virtual Workspace API server might filter the visible objects, hide certain API groups completely, or even transform objects depending on the use case (e.g. strip the sensitive data).
+Also, the permission semantics might be completely different from the real logical clusters.

+Virtual Workspace API servers are often coupled with certain APIs in the kcp platform. kcp ships a couple of Virtual Workspace API servers by default, served by the kcp binary itself under `/services/<name>`.
+The actual URL is announced by the API objects, e.g. in `APIExport.status` or `WorkspaceType.status`.

+Such a Virtual Workspaces concept enables some important use cases:

-- a service provider might want to get a list of all instances (from all users) of the API resource they provide, so that they can do reconciliation, have insights into how their API is used, and more.
+- a service provider might want to get a list of all instances (from all users) of the API resource they provide, so that they can do reconciliation, have insights into how their API is used, and more,

-For that reason, the Virtual Workspaces are often tied to another resource, such as `APIExport` or `WorkspaceType`.
-For example, the Virtual Workspace that's showing some resource from all real workspaces might be tied to an APIExport (more about APIExports later in the document).
-However, this is not a strict requirement, there might be Virtual Workspaces that are standalone in this way.
+- a `WorkspaceType` owner wants to initialize a workspace of that type before they become ready for the user.
+They can write a controller that watches the Virtual Workspaces to show up, giving the necessary visibility and the necessary access (which they otherwise would not have) to do initialization from a controller.

+Usually RBAC is used to authorize access to Virtual Workspaces, but the semantics might differ from directly accessing the underlying logical cluster.
+For example, a service provider usually cannot see all the objects a user might have, or even see the user's workspace at all.
+But when a user uses the service provider API, the service provider will see the objects for the resources they provide and potentially other related objects through the Virtual Workspaces.

-The RBAC mechanism is used to control what the Virtual Workspaces can access and in what manner.
-It's important to note that the Virtual Workspaces are not read-only, but that they can also mutate resources in the corresponding real logical cluster.
+It's important to note that the Virtual Workspaces are not necessarily read-only, but that they can also mutate resources in the corresponding real logical cluster.

-**Finally, for simplicity, it has been decided to call the Virtual Workspace API server simply as the Virtual Workspace.** This is very important to understand, and this is coming from the fact that the Virtual Workspaces, as introduced above, are simply different endpoints served by that API server.
+**Finally, for brevity, the Virtual Workspace API server is often simply called the Virtual Workspace.**
 The Virtual Workspace doesn't exist as a resource in kcp, it's purely a very flexible API (server) that can connect to the kcp server for the sake of gathering and mutating the needed objects.

-kcp provides a set of default Virtual Workspaces, but you can also build and run your own.
+While kcp provides a set of default Virtual Workspaces, you can also build and run your own.
 The Virtual Workspaces are implemented in the Go programming language using the [appropriate kcp library](https://github.com/kcp-dev/kcp/tree/main/pkg/virtual/framework).
 Naturally, such Virtual Workspaces are not integrated in the kcp binary, but are supposed to be run as a dedicated binary alongside the kcp server.